The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Background

-\textit{How \ads helps prevent fraud.} When a bid request is sent by a publisher to an AdX (which forwards it to DSPs), the request contains the publisher ID and the domain associated with the inventory being listed.
-Importantly, because publisher IDs are typically associated with an organization and not a domain, it is possible for multiple domains to share the same publisher ID.
-This can make the prevention of domain spoofing challenging. \ads presents a mechanism to verify that a website is not spoofing the domain in their bid requests.
-More specifically, \ads allows: \begin{itemize} \item AdXs to verify that the publisher ID in the bid request matches the publisher ID associated with the domain in the bid request and \item DSPs to verify that the AdX claiming to (re)sell the inventory of a domain is authorized by the domain to do so. \end{itemize} Prior to the \ads standard, there were no mechanisms to facilitate such checks and the sale of fraudulent inventory was widespread \cite{bashir2019longitudinal}.
+\textit{How \ads helps prevent fraud.} When an ad request is sent by a publisher to an AdX (which issues bid requests to DSPs), the request contains the publisher ID and the domain associated with the inventory being listed.
+Importantly, because publisher IDs are typically associated with an organization and not a domain, it is possible for multiple domains to share the same publisher ID. \ads enables verification that a website is not spoofing the domain in their ad requests.
+More specifically, \ads allows: \begin{itemize}[leftmargin=.4cm] \item AdXs to verify that the publisher ID in the ad request matches the publisher ID associated with the domain in the ad request and \item DSPs to verify that the AdX claiming to (re)sell the inventory of a domain is authorized by the domain to do so. \end{itemize} Before the \ads standard, there were no mechanisms to facilitate such checks and the sale of fraudulent inventory was widespread~\cite{bashir2019longitudinal}.